lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 Focusing on this week's materials, make sure you can:

-* Define "reliability"
+* Define "reliability."
-* Identify broad classes of reliability
+* Identify broad classes of reliability.
-* Interpret reliability coefficients
+* Interpret reliability coefficients.
-* Describe the strengths and limitations of the alpha coefficient
+* Describe the strengths and limitations of the alpha coefficient.

 ### Planning for Practice

 In each of these lessons, I provide suggestions for practice that allow you to select one or more problems that are graded in difficulty.
 The practice problems are the start of a larger project that spans multiple lessons.
-Therefore, if possible, please use a dataset that has item-level data for which there is a theorized total scale score as well as two or more subscales.
+Therefore, if possible, please use a dataset that has item-level data for which there is a theorized total scale score as well as two or more subscales (three subscales is ideal).
 With each of these options I encourage you to:

 * Format (i.e., rescore, if necessary) a dataset so that it is possible to calculates estimates of internal consistency
 * Calculate and report the alpha coefficient for a total scale scores and subscales (if the scale has them)